-4 Removal and replacement procedures
+4 Removal and replacement procedures for Customer Self-Repair parts

-This chapter provides removal and replacement procedures.
+This chapter provides removal and replacement procedures for Customer Self-Repair parts.

 - NOTE: The Customer Self-Repair program is not available in all locations.
 Installing a part that is not supported by the Customer Self-Repair program can void your warranty.
+Check your warranty to determine whether Customer Self-Repair is supported in your location. - NOTE: The HP Support YouTube Channel (in English) has videos that provide step-by-step removal and replacement instructions for many common parts and models.

+Component replacement procedures

+To remove and replace computer components, use these procedures.

-Check your warranty to determine whether Customer Self-Repair is supported in your location. - NOTE: The HP Support YouTube Channel (in English) has videos that provide step-by-step removal and replacement instructions for many common parts and models. - NOTE: Details about your computer, including model, serial number, product key, and length of warranty, are on the service tag. - NOTE: HP continually improves and changes product parts.
-For complete and current information about supported parts for your computer, go to https://partsurfer.hp.com/, select your country or region, and then follow the on-screen instructions. - IMPORTANT: Adherence to these procedures and precautions is essential for proper service.
-After completing all necessary removal and replacement procedures, run the Diagnostics utility to verify that all components operate properly. - NOTE: Not all features listed in this guide are available on all computers.
+- NOTE: Details about your computer, including the model, serial number, product key, and length of warranty, are on the service tag at the bottom of your computer. - NOTE: HP continually improves and changes product parts.
+For complete and current information about supported parts for your computer, go to https://partsurfer.hp.com/, select your country or region, and then follow the on-screen instructions.